Napa Valley California, USA Travel Guide

 While popular, Castello di Amorosa deserves a mention as a 'hidden gem' for its unique and a true sense of place within Napa Valley.

-Consider a balance of well-known landmarks and hidden gems to enhance your exploration.
+Consider a balance of high-quality-known landmarks and lesser-known spots to maximize your exploration.
 Early morning visits often mean fewer crowds and better light for photography.

 Take scenic drives like the Silverado Path for picturesque vineyard views with less traffic compared to Highway 29.